 Poor Tank Mates for Sparkling Gouramis

 - Larger Tetras and Barbs

-Fortunately, all of these are easily available from your local pet store.
-Live or frozen, invertebrates are the best way to get good color and breeding behavior from your Gouramis!
+Fortunately, all of these are very easy to find at your local pet store.
+Live or frozen, invertebrates are the best way to get good color and breeding behavior from your Gouramis.

 - Tropical fish food that contains up to 40%,...

 - High in multiple proteins like whole salmon –...

 - Fortified with essential vitamins, amino acids and...

 However, Sparkling Gouramis will also eat micro pellets, flake food, and other prepared items.
 Just be sure to choose a food that’s high in animal protein rather than vegetable-based fillers, like most brands.

 Most members of the Gourami family are territorial and aggressive towards one another, and Sparkle Gouramis are no exception.
 They flare their fins and gills at rivals and maintain strict territories.

 Males may sometimes kill each other if things can’t be settled through displays but this is rare even in nano aquariums.
 In fact, they and their fellow members of the genus Trichopsis have a unique way of settling their disputes.